kgmills/kgmills.github.io/index.markdown

 ## Hello World!
 I'm a PhD Candidate at the ECE Department of the University of Alberta (UAlberta).
-Currently, I am also working as an Associate Research Intern at Huawei Technologies Canada, to solve challenging and interesting problems in the field of Neural Architecture Search!
+Currently, I am also working as an Associate Research Intern at Huawei Technologies Canada, working to apply Neural Architecture Search to Efficient Machine Learning!

 ## A More Formal Bio
 Keith G. Mills is a PhD Candidate at the Department of Electrical and Computer